Services for Seniors

 Project Lifesaver offers free electronic bracelet locators for those with dementia or autism.
 Law enforcement can then locate individuals within a short period of time to increase safety and reduce anxiety for the individual and their caretakers.
 Contact the Hanover Sheriff’s Office at 804-365-6110.

-This service was established in December of 2019 through funding from Hanover County and a grant administered by the Virginia Department of Rail and Public Transportation (DRPT) to provide specialized transportation services to Hanover residents 60 years of age and older or those with a short term or long term disability.
-Riders pay a fee of $6 for a one way trip (10% discount available for booking ride on line).
+This service was established in December of 2019 through funding from Hanover County and a grant administered by the Virginia Department of Rail and Public Transportation (DRPT) to provide specialized transportation services to Hanover residents 65 years of age and older or those with a short term or long term disability.
+Riders pay a fee of $6 for a one way trip.
 Hanover DASH program eligibility is managed by the Hanover Department of Community Resources.
-Door to Door, on demand transportation services ( passenger vehicles and wheelchair accessible vans) are contracted through a third party specialized transportation network management by Roundtrip.
+Door to Door, on demand transportation services ( passenger vehicles and wheelchair accessible vans) are contracted through a third party specialized transportation network management by UZURV.
 For more details or to apply for rider eligibility visit the Hanover DASH webpage.

 This is a nonprofit volunteer driver program coordinated by ACES and MCEF that provides transportation to seniors 60 or over or persons with disabilities who are no longer able to drive and can not obtain other forms of transportation.
 The program’s goal is to assist seniors to stay in their homes as long as possible.
 Riders must be able to walk independently or with use of cane or walker.
 Rides may be arranged for scheduled medical appointments, grocery shopping, and personal business such as banking.
 Contact Hanover Senior Rides for Mechanicsville Area riders (zip codes 23111 or 23116) at 804-357-9360 or 804-543-6115 for Ashland Area riders (zip codes 23005, 23059, or 23069).
 For more information on Hanover Senior Rides for Mechanicsville https://www.4mcef.com/ For more information on Hanover Senior Rides for Ashland https://aceshanover.org/services/